The Vital Role of ECPR in Cardiac Arrest Management

 Comorbidities: Advanced age, end-stage renal or liver disease, metastatic cancer, severe depression lower chances of survival.
 Charlson Comorbidity Index can help assess risk.

-First monitored rhythm: Non-shockable rhythms (PEA, asystole) fare worse than initial shockable rhythms (VT, VF).
+First monitored rhythm: Non-shockable rhythms, including pulseless ventricular tachycardia (PEA), and asystole fared worse than initial shockable rhythms (Ventricular fibrillation, Ventricular tachycardia).
 The duration of CPR also affects outcomes.

 Time to ECMO initiation: Faster times (<120 minutes) from arrest to ECMO yields better results.
 Delays weaken the heart and brain.